-The authorized share capital of the Company consists of an unlimited number of Common Shares and an unlimited number of Preference Shares, issuable in series, with the attributes of each series to be determined by the Board of Directors.
-The issued and outstanding capital of the Company as at December 31, 2018, consists of 14,405,468 Common Shares.
+The authorized share capital of the Company consists of an unlimited number of Common Shares and an unlimited number of Preference Shares, issuable in series, with the attributes of each series to be determined by the Board.
+The issued and outstanding capital of the Company as at December 31, 2019, consists of 14,354,462 Common Shares.

 In December 2002, the articles of the Company were amended to create the first series of Preference Shares.
-In 2003, these Preference Shares were redeemed and at this time there are no Preference Shares outstanding.
+In 2003, these Preference Shares were redeemed and as at December 31, 2019, there are no Preference Shares outstanding.